 On the flip side, we once had a three-night reservation at a state park in southwest Montana.
 Bad conditions, along with the remoteness of the campground, led us to leave early.
 We ended up moving on after just one night and forfeiting our payment for the other two nights.

 That’s one of the fun things about travel: you never know what will happen!

 A big consideration for any road trip is the budget.
 Your budget will often dictate, or at least influence, where you go, how long you are gone, where you stay and much more.

 Hopefully, you think about your budget before you start planning.
-Grant wrote a series of articles on Travel Finance, which covers many aspects of budgeting for travel.
-If you have questions on budgeting, start at Travel Finance 101: What to do Before You Start Planning a Trip.
+Grant wrote an in-depth article on travel finance, which covers many aspects of budgeting for travel.
+If you have questions on budgeting, start at Travel Finance 101.

 Budgeting for a long road trip can seem overwhelming.
 But there is one benefit to a long trip that is sometimes easier to deal with than on a shorter trip: You are able to use your “normal” monthly budget.